pyenv/pyenv-virtualenv/README.md

 Because Anaconda and Miniconda may install standard commands (e.g. `curl`, `openssl`, `sqlite3`, etc.) into their prefix, we'd recommend you to install [pyenv-which-ext](https://github.com/yyuu/pyenv-which-ext).

-You can manage `conda` environments by `conda env` as same manner as standard Anaconda/Miniconda installations.
+You can manage `conda` environments by `conda create` as same manner as standard Anaconda/Miniconda installations.
 To use those environments, you can use `pyenv activate` and `pyenv deactivate`.

 ```